Clémence Boulouque: Career

-She returned to the United States in 2008 and was awarded a PhD in Jewish Studies and History from New York University in 2014.
-Boulouque completed her postdoctoral training at the University of Pennsylvania's Katz Center for Advanced Judaic Studies, and she currently teaches in the Department of Religion at Columbia University as Carl and Bernice Witten Assistant Professor of Jewish and Israel Studies.
+Boulouque returned to the United States in 2008 and was awarded a Ph.D. in Jewish Studies and History from New York University in 2014.
+Afterwards, Boulouque completed her postdoctoral training at the Katz Center for Advanced Judaic Studies of the University of Pennsylvania, where she joined the New Perspectives on the Origins, Context and Diffusion of the Academic Study of Judaism fellowship (2014–2015).
+She currently teaches as the Carl and Bernice Witten Associate Professor of Jewish and Israel Studies in the Department of Religion at Columbia University in the City of New York.
 Her courses of instruction include Religion and the Movies as well as Masterpieces of Western Literature and Philosophy.
+Boulouque is the series editor of New Studies in Jewish Mysticism for Stanford University Press.